-- 241.24 An introduction to an independent firm\ would be likely to meet the requirement to give objective advice but professional accountants\ in public practice are reminded of the general requirements above. - 241.25 Professional accountants in public practice\ may also regard 'whole of market' authorised firms\ as equivalent to independent firms\ as the method by which the authorised firm\ is remunerated (which is the difference between independent and whole of market) is not relevant for the purposes of compliance with this statement. - 241.26 Professional accountants in public practice\ may in some situations be able to introduce to multi-tied firms\ and still comply with the ethical requirements (however, see paragraphs 241.16-241.18 above as to whether the introduction can only be made by a DPB licensed firm\ or an FSA authorised firm\, if it is a 'regulated' activity).
+- 11 Professional accountants in public practice may in some situations be able to introduce to restricted firms and still comply with the ethical requirements (however, see paragraphs 1-3 above as to whether the introduction can only be made by a DPB licensed firm or an FSA authorised firm, if it is a 'regulated' activity).
 Clearly the principal threat is that clients might not be offered the most appropriate choice.
-The professional accountant in public practice\ shall assess the client's requirements and whether the multi-tied firm\ places business with the product providers who account for a large majority of the relevant market or offer the sector of the market which is most suitable for the client's needs.
-However, members\ must ensure that in making such an assessment, they are not effectively making their own recommendation unless they are able to do so under the terms of a licence or authorisation.
-The professional accountant in public practice\ may decide that this does not restrict the client's access to the range of product providers to an extent where there is any potential detriment.
-The professional accountant in public practice\ shall make the client aware of restrictions in the range of investments offered by the firm\ to which the client is being referred. - 241.27 An introduction to a tied firm\ restricts the client's ability to obtain independent advice and would therefore not be objective. - 241.28 Similar considerations to those noted above apply to whether a professional accountant in public practice\ shall become an appointed representative under the Financial Services and Markets Act 2000.
-Thus, for example, a professional firm\ cannot become an appointed representative for regulated investment business, of a tied firm\ as the agency agreement would probably oblige the firm\ to make referrals to the principal in all circumstances and the firm\ would be unable to provide objective advice.
+The professional accountant in public practice shall assess the client's requirements and whether the restricted firm places business with the product providers who account for a large majority of the relevant market or offer the sector of the market which is most suitable for the client's needs.
+However, members must ensure that in making such an assessment, they are not effectively making their own recommendation unless they are able to do so under the terms of a licence or authorisation.
+The professional accountant in public practice may decide that this does not restrict the client's access to the range of product providers to an extent where there is any potential detriment.
+The professional accountant in public practice shall make the client aware of restrictions in the range of investments offered by the firm to which the client is being referred.
+Whether an introduction to a restricted firm will be acceptable will depend on the particular circumstances and the scope of the available choice and professional accountants should apply the guidance in Sections 241.1 to 241.8 above. - Similar considerations to those noted above apply to whether a professional accountant in public practice shall become an appointed representative under the Financial Services and Markets Act 2000.
+Thus, for example, a professional firm cannot become an appointed representative for regulated investment business, of a restricted firm if the agency agreement would obliged the firm to make referrals to the principal in all circumstances and the firm would be unable to provide objective advice.